So you think you may be on the autism spectrum?

-Why would thinking you have autism be important?
+Why would wondering if you’re on the autism spectrum be important?
 What difference could it make, and why would someone want a formal diagnosis?

 - Well, sometimes you simply just need to know.
 It is helpful for some to identify themselves with a group of people and feel like they are part of something, not just different than others.
 Certainly, if you do eventually receive a formal diagnosis, you are the same person with it as you were without it.
 A diagnosis will not necessarily change anything in your life.

 - A diagnosis may give you a context for understanding certain behavior, which may allow you to understand yourself a bit better.

 For example, as difficult as it may be, you choose to go to the office holiday party, arrive on time, and say hello to your fellow workers, but you leave at the earliest possible moment.
 Or perhaps you prefer to go to work the same way each day: you take the train, walk 3 blocks to the office, take the elevator up to the 3rd floor, and then you travel back home in reverse.
 One day it’s raining and a colleague offers you a ride home because he has an appointment after work near your home.
 You feel uncomfortable with his request, perhaps it even makes you anxious to think about sitting in the car for the 20 minute ride home, and you simply don’t want to change your daily routine.
 You walk 3 blocks to the train and take the train home in the pouring rain, even though the car ride would get you home much sooner, drier, and what many would consider far more comfortably.

 What difference does it make?
 Maybe no difference at all, except that with a diagnosis you have a framework to help you understand why you make the choices you make and why you behave the way you do.